 Moving your work from the office to the home is always disruptive - the trick is to minimise that disruption.
 Stick to your normal routine as much as you possibly can: continue going to bed and getting up at the usual times, have breakfast before you start work, and so forth.
 The more you deviate from your usual routine, the harder you'll find it to sustain your usual productivity.

 Of course, some things will have to change, but try to incorporate those changes into a new routine that you can adhere to until you're back in the office.
-For example, if you usually start the day with a team meeting, conduct that meeting via conference call instead.
+For example, if you usually start the day with a team meeting, conduct that meeting via Zoom instead.

 3. Shut out distractions.